twschool-full-stack-bootcamp/java_persistence_practice_mybatis/README.md

 ## Hint

-- create model to present your data structure
+- create Entity to present your data structure
-- create dao for MyBatis integration
+- create Repository for MyBatis integration
-- create mapper under resources package
+- create Mapper under resources package
 - write sql statements
 - use dao for your business to access to database